kolide/fleet/docs/infrastructure/updating-fleet.md

 Note, if you would like to run this in a script, you can use the `--no-prompt` option to disable prompting before the migrations.

-The updated Kolide server should now be ready to run:
+The updated Fleet server should now be ready to run:

 ```
 kolide serve